 However, there are exceptions.
 For example, if you suffered your catastrophic injury before 3/24/23, you will be subject to the state’s older four-year deadline according to a new tort reform law.

 Once the statute of limitations expires, you’ll lose the opportunity to demand accountability and recover the compensation you deserve.

 Two years might seem like a long time, but it can fly by before you know it – especially when you’re trying to adapt to unexpected life changes.
 Protect yourself by calling our experienced personal injury lawyers in Clearwater for help as soon as possible after you get hurt.

 Set Up a Free Consultation With an Experienced Clearwater Catastrophic Injury Lawyer

 Are you struggling with the painful consequences of a catastrophic injury after an accident in Clearwater, Florida?
-Call Winters & Yonker, P.A.
-We have the experience, resources, and dedication you’ll need to win your case and get the top results you deserve.
+Call Winters & Yonker Personal Injury Lawyers We have the experience, resources, and dedication you’ll need to win your case and get the top results you deserve.